AnthonyGallante/HMM-Demo-App/README.md

 Slides are available in this repository as well. <br>
 All test cases were programmed by myself, but I utilized Claude Opus 4 for a majority of the GUI controls, as I typically do not use R in this sort of function.

 Presentation slides can be found in the repository as well.
+Here, we introduce the topics with Bert and Ernie in a 1970s Sesame Street sketch.

 A majority of the README file below were AI generated as well, though I find the requirements and troubleshooting sections relatively helpful.